 Named after John D. Rockefeller, a major benefactor to the National Parks, Rockefeller Hall offers an interpretive area on the first floor.
 Originally built as a naval center, Rockefeller Hall as part of a complex that was strategic for communications with Europe.

-Well worth a visit, learn about the naval history of Schoodic Peninsula, including displays of the equipment used.
+It’s well worth a visit.
+Here, you can learn about the naval history of the Schoodic Peninsula, including displays of the equipment used.
 In addition, there’s a seasonal bookstore with books covering the region.

 Hiking on Schoodic Peninsula

 Enjoy the rugged beauty of Acadia’s Schoodic Peninsula with a hike.
-The hiking trails are less busy than the Mount Desert portion of the park.
-From sea level to the highpoint of 448 feet on Schoodic Head, hiking is a top activity on Acadia’s Schoodic Peninsula.
+The trails are less busy than those in the Mount Desert portion of the park.
+From sea level to the high point of 448 feet on Schoodic Head, hiking is a top activity on Acadia’s Schoodic Peninsula.

-Schoodic Head Trail is a .6-mile (1.0 km) trail to reach the highpoint of Schoodic Peninsula.
-Alternatively, you can drive up the one-mile, unpaved one-way road to a small parking area then walk to the top for amazing views.
+Schoodic Head Trail is a .6-mile (1.0 km) trail that reaches the highpoint of Schoodic Peninsula.
+Alternatively, you can drive up the one-mile, unpaved one-way road to a small parking area and then walk to the top for amazing views.

-Alder Trail is a .6-mile (1 km) trail that travels through some of the best birding areas in the park.
-It leaves from Blueberry Hill area.
+Alder Trail is a .6-mile (1 km) trail that travels through some of the park’s best birding areas.
+It leaves from the Blueberry Hill area.

 Lower Harbor Trail is a 1.5-mile (2.4 km) trail that hugs the coastline, close to the Schoodic Woods Campground.